 Be vigilant while driving in Namibia and always be on the lookout for wildlife crossings.
 Elephants frequently pass through roads, as do oryx, antelopes, and warthogs.
 The animals are most active during dusk and dawn so if you’re on the road at these hours, stay extra focused!

-Or rather, the Moon landscape.
-Located roughly 30km inland from the town of Swakopmund, the Moon landscape is a result of erosion caused by the Swakop River over 2 million years ago.
+Located roughly 30 km inland from the town of Swakopmund, the Moon landscape is a result of erosion caused by the Swakop River over 2 million years ago.
 The Moon landscape provides a view that is otherworldly and stunning.
 Though seemingly inhospitable, there are signs of life here in the form of desert shrubs and lichens.
 When entering this area, take extra care, as there are no safety barriers.

 If you want to plan a trip to the Moon landscape, tour guides are available for hire at Swakopmund or at Windhoek.
 For a fee, guides will be able to take you there and back.
 If you opt to drive, plan four hours or more into your drive duration.
 There are no shops or gas stations along the road towards the Moon landscape, so do pack food and have extra fuel in the car.